-Making products requires constant investment in improving the creative process.
-Mats Rombaut, founder of Rombaut and Víron: «Sustainability means necessity»
+Making products which are sustainable and fashionable requires investment in improving the creative process.
+Mats Rombaut, founder of Rombaut and Víron accessory firms: «Sustainability means necessity»